History of Sarasota, Florida: People profiles

 As war in Europe threatened, Bertha Palmer touted the beauty of Sarasota and its advantages to replace the typical foreign destinations of her social peers.
 Palmer made her winter residence on the land that the Webb family had homesteaded.
 She built a resort intended to appeal to these new visitors to the area.
-She quickly established Sarasota as a fashionable location for winter retreats of the wealthy and as a vacation destination for tourists, which endured beyond the war years and blossomed for the new wealth that developed more broadly in the United States during the 1920s and, after the Second World War as well.
+She quickly established Sarasota as a fashionable location for winter retreats of the wealthy and as a vacation destination for tourists, which endured beyond the war years and blossomed for the new wealth that developed more broadly in the United States during the 1920s and after the Second World War.

 In her early publicity, Palmer compared the beauty of Sarasota Bay to the Bay of Naples, and also touted its sports fishing.
 As the century advanced, the bounty of the bay continued to attract visitors, until overfishing depleted its marine life.

 Palmer retained most of the original Webb Family structures and greatly expanded the settlement.
 The pioneer site has been listed on the National Register of Historic Places as Historic Spanish Point and is open to the public for a fee.
 Her tourist accommodations at The Oaks have not been preserved, however.

 Also arriving in 1910, Owen Burns closely followed Bertha Palmer to Sarasota and, with two purchases, he quickly became the largest landholder within what now is the city, therefore many of the huge Sarasota properties she owned are in what now is Sarasota County (which did not exist during her lifetime).
 Many of its roads bear the names she put on the trails she established.
 She did participate, however, in speculation in the city along with others, purchasing undeveloped land in great quantities, and many parcels bear her name or that of her sons among those in abstracts.

 Her sons continued her enterprises and remained as investors and donors in Sarasota after the death of Bertha Palmer in 1918.
 Aside from drawing worldwide attention to the city as a vacation destination and a chic location for winter residences, as well as being renowned for the ranching and agricultural reforms she introduced, two state parks are located on properties she held, portions of the Oscar Scherer State Park and the enormous Myakka River State Park, that may be counted as her greatest tangible legacy to Sarasotans.